 Audio is perhaps the most important aspect of any media production.
-Weather its part of a video or film, online tutorial, or stand-alone audio project.
+Whether its part of a video or film, online tutorial, or stand-alone audio project.
 Consistent, quality, audio will make it possible to effectively convey your message to the audience and keep them engaged.
 Poor video can always be covered with B-roll and images in post-production, but it’s very difficult to correct poorly recorded audio after the fact.
 This tutorial will be a guide of best practices when recording audio, and will also help familiarize you with the audio equipment available at the Digital Media Studio.

-The first thing you will want to do when recording audio is to find a nice quiet place to record.
+The first thing you will want to do when recording audio is to find a quiet place to record.
 You will want to avoid rooms with lots of ambient sound such as air conditioning or heating vents, florescent lights buzzing, or natural echo.
 The ideal location would be room with low ceilings, few windows, and plenty of carpeting to absorb the sound.
 Closing windows & doors, turning off cell phones, and avoiding noisy clocks or furniture will all help reduce the amount of background noise.
 Microphone placement is also important to consider, both to avoid popping, and to ensure the microphone is picking up your voice clearly.
 Generally, you will want the mic to be around 6-8 inches from the mouth of the speaker.
 The optimal distance and positioning however depends on the microphone, and may require some trial and error.
 That's why we always recommend recording a quick test first, and then playing it back, to make sure your levels sound good before recording the final product.
 Some microphones are very sensitive to handling so you may want to use a desk stand to avoid getting these sounds.
 When making a recording, it is also important to sit or stand in a comfortable position.
 Sitting comfortably upright will make it easier to breathe and speak, and will make a difference in the end result.
 When conducting an interview its also important to make sure your interviewee is both physically and mentally comfortable as well, so take a minute or two to make sure they are at ease before beginning.

 Most laptops have a built in microphone.
 The good thing bout these integrated mics is their high convenience.
 However, in terms of performance, they should be avoided as much as possible.
 In many older laptops, the integrated mic would pick up a lot of noise from the laptop's hard drive and fan.
 Newer laptops sometimes have directional microphones that are much better at filtering out that noise, but even then their frequency range is not very good.
 The best solution if recording to your PC is a USB microphone.